Shoulder Ultrasound

 Intrasubstance tears

-Intrasubstance tears are partial tears that do not extend to the articular or bursal surface of the tendon.
+Intrasubstance tears are partial-thickness tears that do not extend to either the articular or bursal surfaces of the tendon.

-The images show two examples of a small intrasubstance tear.
+The images demonstrate two examples of small intrasubstance tears.

 Impingement